OldUser101/nathanjgill.uk/content/about/index.md

 # About Me

-I'm a college student in the UK, studying computer science, mathematics, and physics.
+I'm a student in the UK, studying computer science, mathematics, and physics.
 Though that's probably not the part you care about.

 # Programming